 situated at the foot of the tower in the private courtyard, is contrasted with the far-reaching city and lakeshore views of the

 upper balconies and roof terrace.

-By working with cast-in-place concrete, RCL met the challange of the client's budgetary limitations.
+By working with cast-in-place concrete, Studio/RCL met the challange of the client's budgetary limitations.
 Uttilizing a local

 concrete manufacturing plant, RCL managed to produce a 50,000 square foot building with both structural and aesthetic integrity.